-Our culture promotes comfort, pleasure, entertainment, and leisure without the need for the masculine virtues of strength, courage, skillfulness, or honor.
-As a result, most men have not developed their masculinity and have not lived in accordance with their nature.
+Our culture promotes comfort, pleasure, entertainment, and leisure.
+It ignores the need for the masculine virtues of strength, courage, skillfulness, or honor.
+As a result, most men have not developed their masculinity.
 And the consequences are clear: more suicide, more depression, and more discontentment than ever before.
 It’s time that we promote and reclaim these masculine virtues and apply them in our day.
-We can incorporate traditional masculinity while rejecting the mistakes of the past; we can be good men who are good at being men.
+We can incorporate traditional masculinity while rejecting the mistakes of the past.
+We can be good men who are good at being men.

 I plan to take my family on a tremendous journey.
 I hope that you will as well.
 If you’re ready for a new journey, one that will lead to a better marriage, better parenting, better fitness, a better career, and a better life experience, join me.
 Let’s roll.